 This unit emphasizes assessment and treatment of individuals with acquired communication disorders, with a special emphasis on problems of older adults.
 Knowledge outcomes relate to acquired speech, language, and cognitive disorders, with a focus on neurologically based communication disorders; dysphagia in adults; normal aging of speech, hearing, and language.
 Students will build further on knowledge outcomes related to hearing disorders and aural rehabilitation, this time in contexts relevant to older adults.
-Following Unit 4, students will complete a 6-week off-site clinical practicum that may be in a community, hospital, rehabilitation, or role-emerging setting.
+Following Unit 4, students will complete a 6-week off-site clinical placement.
+Settings include children's treatment centers, early childhood centers, schools, hospitals, rehabilitation centres, home healthcare, long-term care facilities, and private community based practice, or role-emerging setting.